-Courses in SLU's philosophy graduate program examine historical as well as contemporary issues such as problems in metaphysics, epistemology, social and political ethics, and philosophy of religion, among others.
+Courses in SLU's philosophy graduate program examine historical and contemporary issues such as problems in metaphysics, epistemology, social and political ethics and philosophy of religion, among others.

 Fieldwork and Research Opportunities

-There are regular opportunities to work with eminent visiting scholars, numerous colloquia and conferences, a wide variety of reading groups as well as opportunities to participate in exchange programs.
+There are regular opportunities to work with eminent visiting scholars, numerous colloquia and conferences, a wide variety of reading groups and opportunities to participate in exchange programs.

 Possible careers for philosophy graduates include diplomat, professor, lawyer, church minister and public service official.

 There are no requirements for acceptance into the graduate program in philosophy.
 However, a philosophy major is strongly recommended.
 In general, at least six philosophy courses are expected, including logic and history of philosophy.